Florida’s Best Direct Mortgage Lender

 No Credit using non-traditional tradelines

-on the borrower’s payment record on alternative or nontraditional credit directly from the borrower or
+the borrower’s payment record on alternative or nontraditional credit directly from the borrower or creditor

-creditor in which a payment history can be verified.
-Absence of a credit history is not generally
+in which a payment history can be verified.
+Absence of a credit history is not generally considered an

 •